VeoliaUKI/veolia-uki-iot-pki/README.md

 The `ca` directory holds the CA resources, the `crl` directory holds the CRLs (not curretly used) and the `certs` directory holds the device certificates.

 ### Create Issuer CA Database
+Execute the following commands to create the Issuer CA database.
 ```
 cp /dev/null ca/<issuer-name>-ca/db/<issuer-name>-ca.db
 cp /dev/null ca/<issuer-name>-ca/db/<issuer-name>-ca.db.attr